Bellamalwa/Bellamalwa/README.md

 Thank you for visiting my GitHub profile.

 I'm thrilled to have you here!
-If you're as passionate about software development, AI/ML, and open source as I am, let's connect and learn from each other.
+If you're as passionate about data, AI/ML, and open source as I am, let's connect and learn from each other.
 Feel free to explore my repositories, star the projects you find interesting, and don't hesitate to reach out via email or any of the social media links below.

 Happy coding! 💻

-✉️ Email: Duchybella@gmail.com
+✉️ Email: Bellamalwatech@gmail.com

 💼 LinkedIn: https://www.linkedin.com/in/kristabel-wamalwa-ba865b219